angelayang2018/angelayang2018.github.io/README.md

 CSS is used for styling and layout.
 I've employed modern CSS features and best practices to create a visually appealing and responsive design.

 ## Process and Challenges of Creating Website
+Here I go through the conceptualization, design, development, and testing of my website.

 https://docs.google.com/document/d/1ZpMYjZGotLS6SmQDj8c2H4OD47N5AtC1Nz1r54OtNi0/edit?usp=sharing